Proposal or Prediction? A Marvel CIVIL WAR Sequel for the AGES

 Hold that thought for a moment…

 What else do we know about Marvel events?
 Well, we know they don’t ever really end.
 The conclusion of a Marvel or DC event almost always just winds up planting the seeds of another event.
 Crisis (apologies, DC) begets crisis.
-There’s rarely a dull or down moment in the Marvel Universe, and the publisher’s last and current event, both largely orchestrated by Marvel conductor-in-chief Brian Bendis, seem to be establishing time travel as an increasingly important element in the Marvel U.
+There’s rarely a dull or down moment in the Marvel Universe, and two of the publisher’s more recent events, both largely orchestrated by Marvel event conductor-in-chief Brian Bendis, seem to be establishing time travel as an increasingly important element in the Marvel U.

 So then, what does all this have to do with a sequel to Civil War?
-Let’s let these few images address that question with a few thousand words:

 What ideological line of division amongst heroes could Marvel use to legitimately fuel another broad scale, commercially blockbuster civil war?
-How about the one Bendis has and is already establishing in All-New X-Men — Marvel's biggest heroes against themselves?
-The purer idealists of Marvel’s past vs. their own war-worn, pragmatist counterparts of the present.
+How about the one Bendis has already established in All-New X-Men — Marvel's biggest heroes against themselves?
+The purer, less jaded and scarred idealists of Marvel’s past vs. their own war-worn, pragmatist counterparts of the present.
 'Lighter' vs. 'darker' ... era vs. era.

 Truly a Marvel Civil War for the Ages.